enso-org/enso/docs/language-server/protocol-language-server.md

 to a project, to avoid freezing the compiler for the time the dependencies are being downloaded.

-While this operation is in progress, mutiple series of `task/*` notifications may be sent, indicating progress of particular components being downloaded and installed.
+While this operation is in progress, multiple series of `task/*` notifications may be sent, indicating progress of particular components being downloaded and installed.